Kenneth Everette McCarty,

 Several nieces and nephews

-The family will receive friends from 5:00-7:00 pm on Wednesday, October 3, 2018 funeral service at 7:00 pm with the Rev. Donna Hester officiating in the chapel of Holley Gamble in Clinton.
+The family will receive friends from 5:00-7:00 pm on Wednesday, October 3, 2018 funeral service at 7:00 pm with the Rev. Donna Hester officiating at Memorial United Methodist Church.

 Interment will be at 1:30 pm on Thursday, October 4, 2018 at Sunset Cemetery with full military honors and masonic service at graveside.
 Holley Gamble Funeral Home in Clinton is in charge of all arrangements. www.holleygamble.com